JAORMX/deet.blog/content/posts/day-22-23-the-first-forest-trips-and-new-family-members.md

 ### One big family

 In the beginning, Deet didn't really care about our company.
-She had he me time all day long and didn't really care if we were with her or not.
+She had me-time all day long and didn't really care if we were with her or not.
 Now, she starts to be the opposite.
 Where ever we are, she will be there.

 ![](/images/20200729_191429.jpg)![](/images/20200728_213201.jpg)